ujjal02/Finding-all-minimal-path-sets-in-a-multi-source-multi-terminal-graph-/code/Readme.txt

-The entier code is written in pyhton3
+The entier code is written in python 3